Skip to main content

 Michele Desmarais Religious Studies mdesmarais@unomaha.edu

-Eugenio DiStefano Foreign Languages and Literature edistefano@unomaha.edu
+Eugenio DiStefano World Languages and Literature edistefano@unomaha.edu

-Cristian Dona-Reveco Sociology and Anthropology cdona@unomaha.edu
+Cristian Doña-Reveco Sociology and Anthropology cdona@unomaha.edu

 Claire Du Laney Archives & Special Collections, Criss cdulaney@unomaha.edu